 Other factors that matter!

-Law school professors often tell a class that often a lawsuit can be a “personality contest.”
-In other words, the more likable of the parties are more apt to prevail.
-This defies what justice in America should look like; it is a harsh reality when 12 strangers decide on a case.
+Law school professors often tell a class that a lawsuit can be a “personality contest.”
+In other words, the more likable the parties are more apt to prevail.
+This defines what justice in America should look like, But it is a harsh reality when 12 strangers decide on a case.

 Still, it is a consideration for any reasonable personal injury attorney.
 If the attorney feels the client may be difficult for the attorney to work with, chances are the lawyer will decline the case.